nxnom/erdb/README.md

 gem install erdb
 ```

-> Important note for Linux users: The clipboard requires the _xsel_ or the _xclip_ command-line program.
+> Important note for Linux users: You need to install the _xsel_ or the _xclip_ command-line program.
 On debian and ubuntu, _xsel_ can be installed with: `sudo apt-get install xsel`
-> Visit [clipboard](https://github.com/janlelis/clipboard) for more details.
+> Visit [clipboard](https://github.com/janlelis/clipboard) for more details about clipboard.

 #### Adapters

-For `mysql2` and `postgresql` database, you have to install the required gem.
+For `mysql2` and `postgresql` database, you have to install the required gems.
-I didn't include them in the gemspec because I don't want to install them if you don't need them.
-Because it depends on native extensions, you'll need a compiler and the development headers for your Ruby and database.

 ```bash
 gem install mysql2